biocore/qiime/doc/documentation/file_formats.rst

    * PC.635	ACCGCAGAGTCA	YATGCTGCCTCCCGTAGGAGT	Fast	20080116	Fasting_mouse__I.D._635
    * PC.636	ACGGTGAGTGTC	YATGCTGCCTCCCGTAGGAGT	Fast	20080116	Fasting_mouse__I.D._636

-This example mapping file is available here: `Example Mapping File <../_static/File_Formats/Example_Mapping_File.txt>`_ (Right click and use 'download' or 'save as' to save this file)
+This example mapping file is available here: `Example Mapping File <../_static/Examples/File_Formats/Example_Mapping_File.txt>`_ (Right click and use 'download' or 'save as' to save this file)

 During demultiplexing with `split_libraries.py <../scripts/split_libraries.html>`_, the `SampleID` that is associated with the barcode found in a given sequence is used to label the output sequence.
 An example set of such assignments are seen in the `Tutorial <../tutorial.html#assign-samples-to-multiplex-reads>`_.
 Note that in this example, the barcode associated with "PC.634", "ACAGAGTCGGCT" was found in the first two sequences, and so the output "seqs.fna" file has these sequences labeled as "PC.634_1" and "PC.634_2" respectively.
 The third sequence contained the barcode "AGCACGAGCCTA", and hence was associated with "PC.354".

 Generating a Mapping File by Hand
 +++++++++++++++++++++++++++++++++

 The easiest way to generate a mapping file is to use a spreadsheet program, such as Microsoft Excel.
 Each header and field should be in its own column.
 When saving the file, it is best to use the pre-built tab-delimited option.
 If this is not available for a particular spreadsheet program, set the format to text csv, the field delimiter as a tab, and leave the text delimiter blank.
 Once the file is saved, open it in a basic text editor to see if the formatting meets the criteria given above.
-Finally, use `check_id_map.py <../scripts/check_id_map.html>`_ to test the file for QIIME compatability.
+Finally, use `check_id_map.py <../scripts/check_id_map.html>`_ to test the file for QIIME compatibility.

 Fixing Problems in the Mapping File
 +++++++++++++++++++++++++++++++++++